Chartly¶

 Overview¶

 Chartly is a simple plotting tool designed to help users create scientific plots with ease.
-Whether you want to test a distribution for normality or to plot contours onto a map of the globe, chartly can help you achieve your scientific plot with minimal effort.
-Chartly also allows users to plot multiple overlays and subplots onto the same figure.
+Whether you want to test a distribution for normality or plot contours using a map of the globe, Chartly enables you to generate visualisations with minimal effort.
+Chartly also allows users to create multiple overlays and subplots on the same figure.

 Requirements¶